 Children enjoy a wide range of play experiences and make good progress in their learning and development.
-Children's interests are developing well and they are quickly learn how to be positive, considerate individuals with a desire to participate and achieve.

-Children are greeted warmly at the door and show a strong sense of security.
-Children's personal, social and emotional development is fostered well due to the positive praise they receive which promotes their self-esteem and confidence well.
-Children's behaviour is good as they participate in purposeful play and display positive attitudes and good co-operation skills.
+Staff use what they know about childrens interest through their observations to plan activities that are enjoyed by many of the children and to promote independence.
+Children are learning how to be considerate individuals with a desire to participate and achieve.
+Children are greeted warmly at the door and show a strong sense of security and belonging.
+Their personal, social and emotional development is fostered well due to the strong positive relationships built up between staff and children.
+As a result, children's behaviour is good.
+They participate in purposeful play and display positive attitudes and good co-operation skills.
+Children are developing their independence through tasks such as choosing toys and equipment for themselves.
+However, opportunities for children to develop their self-reliance and independence skills during snack routines are less well developed.

 Staff provide a wide selection of resources to support children's communication, language and literacy skills.
-For example, the relaxed environment means children easily adopt roles and play imaginary games describing their ideas and building on their ideas as they negotiate and respond well to one another.
+For example, the relaxed environment means children easily adopt roles and play imaginary games acting out poems and supporting each other in their play.

-Children's creativity is supported through a wide range of role play equipment, mark making resources and a good range of media.
-For example, older children in particular freely use construction toys, writing materials and creative resources throughout the session.
+Children's creativity is supported through a wide range of role play equipment, mark making resources and a good range of art materials and media.
+For example, children freely use creative resources to co-operatively make group displays.
 Children have fun and enjoy the outdoors where they freely choose activities to develop their creative and physical skills.
-Children are valued and engage in a range of planned activities and experiences, which help them to learn about their own and others customs.
+For example, children enjoy the adventure playground and team games.
+Children's numeracy skills are supported through a range of activities.
+For example children weigh out ingredients for baking or use construction bricks to build structures.
+Children are valued and engage in a good range of planned activities and experiences, which help them to learn about their own and others customs.

-Children learn how to stay safe through themed activities, guidance, ongoing discussions and taking part in evacuations of the building.
+Children learn how to stay safe through themed activities, ongoing discussions and taking part in evacuations of the building.
+For example, older children support younger children by reminding them to carry their drinks carefully.
 Staff provide healthy snacks and the children show a good understanding of healthy eating and exercising as part of a healthy lifestyle.
-Children have consistent opportunities to use programmable toys and equipment, such as, remote controlled vehicles and video cameras.
-Consequently, they effectively develop good skills for the future.
+Children have consistent opportunities to use remote control vehicles, game stations and desk top computers.
+For example children access computers to play games and compete against one another or play co-operatively on the game station.
+Consequently, children effectively develop good skills for the future.